Faculty and Staff

 Postdoctoral: Harvard University

 Lu Hu is an atmospheric chemist studying atmospheric composition and how it is influenced by human and natural processes.
-His research group uses a combination of field observations and atmospheric modeling to investigate the origins, chemistry, and transport of air pollutants such as ozone (O3) and particulate matter (PM), and how they impact air quality and climate locally and globally.
+His research group uses a combination of field observations and numerical modeling to investigate the origins, chemistry, and transport of air pollutants such as ozone (O3) and particulate matter (PM), and how they impact air quality and climate locally and globally.
 Current projects focus global tropospheric ozone budgets, long term changes of trace gases in the atmosphere, land-atmosphere exchange of organic carbon.
 Interested undergraduates or prospective graduate students please inquire about potential opportunities in his group.
 More information can be found at his group website at hs.umt.edu/luhu/.

 Field of Study